pdebuyl/euroscipy_document/general_organization.rst

 Registration
 ============

-Registration of participants will be taken care of by Logilab.
-Logilab manages the http://www.euroscipy.org/ website.
-A online payment system is available.
+The user registration organization is ongoing work.
+In the past, this was taken care of by Logilab who managed the http://www.euroscipy.org/ website, including an online payment system.
-This system has already been used in 2011 and Nicolas Chauvat of Logilab agrees to take care of it for 2012.

 Program management
 ==================